If the Customer fails to agree to the terms of this Agreement then please refrain from using the Life on Time platform’s or Services.

 You are reminded that you should avoid sending personal information to LOT directly.

 LOT will not share, or permit anyone other than your Establishment, to view your data unless requested or authorised by the establishment.

 LOT warrants that it will provide a secure and resilient hosting service – further information on security is available in YouHQ’s security policy.
-The person responsible for security in LOT is the Managing Director.
+The person responsible for security in LOT is the CEO.

 Establishments that wish to use youHQ should, as a minimum, be able to adhere to the basic steps stated in the attached questionnaire at Annex A. Whilst compliance may be seen as an additional burden, it is deemed to be in the best interests of the Establishment, pupils/students and LOT that assurance is provided around the delivery of the end-to-end service and use of youHQ.

 If you require any further information, have any concerns, questions, or would like to make a complaint about YouHQ’s data processing practices, please email [email protected].

 In order to use YouHQ your Establishment must understand and accept this agreement and confirm that you have taken adequate steps to protect personal data.

 More information on your responsibilities for complying with the Data Protection Act can be found at: